 - Vegetable oil - neutral tasting oils like canola, grapeseed and avocado are all good choices.

 - Granulated sugar - this first set of sugar is added into the wet ingredients to help add moisture and break up the grains when the dry ingredients are added.

-- Vanilla extract - adds flavor to the cake, this can be substituted with other flavors of extract.
+- Cotton candy extract - adds flavor to the cake, this can be substituted with other flavors of extract.

 - Egg whites - from large eggs.
 Egg whites whip better at room temperature so keep it out on the counter for about half hour before whipping.